aidanw709/arbiter/README.md

 This repository contains some examples of using Arbiter to detect different CWE types in the `examples` directory.

 It also contains templates that were used for evaluating Arbiter on the Juliet Test suite as well as real world binaries in the `vuln_templates` directory.

+# Arbiter Extensions

+For the evaluation, the binaries tested are listed under the `evaluation` directory. `logs` contains a bunch of ran binaries and their outputs.
+Check the `toy_examples` directory for example programs for testing the CWEs in action.